 Serving Suggestions:

-3. Pairs well with seafood:
+3. Pairs well with lighter mains:

 4. Good for family dinners: